VirtusLab/scala-cli/INTERNALS.md

 Modules live under `modules/`.
 Each sub-directory there has a corresponding mill module definition in `build.sc` (but for `integration`).

-Most of the code currently lives in the `cli` module.
-This is the module that gets packaged as a native-image executable, and distributed as `scala` binary.
+Most of the code currently lives in the `build` module.

+The `cli` module depends on `build`, gets packaged as a native-image executable, and distributed as `scala` binary.

 The other modules are either:
 - integration tests
-- utility modules, that `cli` either:
+- utility modules, that `build` either:
   - depends on
   - fetches at run-time.